 Some of the things to remember while generating e way bill for transporting goods include:

-• If the goods are transported by a supplier in their vehicle or a hired vehicle, they must provide all the relevant details for generating the e-way bill.
+- If a supplier transports goods using their own or a hired vehicle, they must enter all relevant details to generate the e-way bill.

-• If the vehicle transporting the goods is changed while on transit, the transporter must update the details on the e-way bill portal, providing details of the new vehicle and the transporter ID.
+- If the vehicle changes during transit, the transporter updates the e-way bill with the new vehicle and transporter ID.

-• Finally, the e-way bill generated for a distance of 100 km is only applicable for a day.
+- Finally, the e-way bill generated for a distance of 100 km is only applicable for a day.
 For every additional 100 km, the e-way bill will only be valid for an additional day.
-In addition, if the transport of the commodities cannot be completed over the specified period, the transporter must generate a new e-way bill and update all the transport details.
+If transportation exceeds the specified period, the transporter must generate a new e-way bill and update the details.

 Entering Multiple Modes of Transportation on an e-way bill

 For instance, let’s assume we are moving a consignment from Cochin to Chandigarh through road, ship, air and road again.
-The transporter is required to create the e-way bill during the initial stage of movement (by road) from their location to the yard, specifying the vehicle number.
+During the initial road movement from the transporter’s location to the yard, they must generate an e-way bill with the vehicle number.

 E-way Bill with Multiple Vehicles